pilgrimtabby/pilgrim-autosplitter/README.md

 * You need Python 3.9 or newer.
 [Install it here](https://www.python.org/downloads/).

+> [!Important]
+> When installing Python using the Python installer, you MUST check the box next to `Add Python to PATH`.
+If you don't, you won't be able to use Python in the command line.

 * Download Pilgrim Autosplitter's source code from the [most recent release](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/) (click on `Source code (zip)` or `Source code (tar.gz)`).
 Extract the files.

 * Open Terminal (if you can't find it, press `cmd+space` to open Spotlight and search for "Terminal").